awslabs/aws-ai-solution-kit/docs/en-branded/deploy-image-super-resolution.md

 ## Cost Estimation

 You are responsible for the cost of using each Amazon Web Services service when running the solution.
-As of June 2022, the main cost factors affecting the solution include.
+As of this revision, the main cost factors affecting the solution include.

 - Amazon API Gateway calls
 - Amazon API Gateway data output